A “Qualifying Member means a Deferred Member or a Member who remains in Service

 • Balanced (where your Plan balance will remain if you do nothing); or

 • a mix of Conservative and Balanced

 This is the form that allows a member to elect or to change those who are nominated as possible beneficiaries in the event of the death of a member.
 The information on the form will be used by the Trustees to help guide them in the payment of a death benefit from the Scheme, but is not a binding direction to the Trustees (who have wide discretions as to death benefit payments).
-In the unlikely event of your death while a member, the persons named on the benficiary form will also be named in your will as the beneficiary of your Ports Retirement Plan benefit.
+In the unlikely event of your death while a member, the persons named on the beneficiary form will also be named in your will as the beneficiary of your Ports Retirement Plan benefit.

 This is the form for a partial or total withdrawal from your Deferred Account.
 Please complete and enclose a printed bank account deposit slip or a recent bank statement as printed proof of your NZ bank account number and address.
 Post or courier the original form and bank document to action your payment.

 The Ports Retirement Plan is a Portfolio Investment Entities (PIE).

 This means that the tax on the earnings from your Plan investments will be paid at your nominated tax rate.
 To update your PIR please review the chart on the form, complete and return to The Administration Manager at [email protected].